Additional Funding Beyond the Post-9/11 GI Bill

 State Veteran Education Benefits

 The states provide other veterans’ education benefits.
 These programs typically don’t require you to have or use the GI Bill, though some may be designated as the “last payer” for benefits.
-Some state-level benefit programs only begin once all other avenues of financial aid are exhausted.
+Some state-level benefit programs only become available once all other avenues of financial aid have been exhausted.
 That’s one reason why so many of these programs require you to fill out a FAFSA form (Free Application For Federal Student Aid) when applying for those programs.

 Here’s a list by state, including US Territories.